-Out of 15 consultations, 4 (four) came back with excess/shortfall deductions totaling £575.
+Week ending Friday, January 25th: out of 15 consultations, 4 (four) came back with excess/shortfall deductions totaling £575.
 So for a total of £2,500 worth of revenue from outpatient consultations £575 or 23% came back short.
-Looking back to the same week in 2017, the number of shortfalls/excess were roughly half this.
+Looking back to the same week in 2018, the number of shortfalls/excess were roughly half this.

 The question as to why this is happening is not the concern.
 The concern is what are you going to do about it.
 If 23% continues the downside and potential loss to the consultant is significant.
 There is only one real way to resolve this issue.
 Phone them!